rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Tech/Sequential.md

 # Sequential

 Sequential is a dynamic, hybrid programming language tailored to the distinct hardware architecture of Semi-Linear Computers (SLCs).
-Developed by [[Narrative/Characters/WB Characters/Theo Rose\|Theodore Rose]] in year -3 to interact with the emerging sector of digital computers, Sequential represents a watershed in the evolution of programming, merging traditional linear code with the fluidity of analogue systems.
+Developed by [[Theo Rose\|Theodore Rose]] in year -3 to interact with the emerging sector of digital computers, Sequential represents a watershed in the evolution of programming, merging traditional linear code with the fluidity of analogue systems.
 Renowned for empowering programmers to 'knit' sequences of operations in a manner akin to setting up a complex musical synthesiser, Sequential forms the core software expression mode for SLCs across the galaxy.
 ## Background

 Built to interface seamlessly with the revolutionary storage capacities of [[Narrative/Concepts/Tech/Magnetic Autotape\|Magnetic Autotape]] and to manipulate both digital and analogue information, Sequential was conceived in the summer estate of the Rose family by a small team of enthusiasts led by the visionary Theodore Rose.
 As SLCs began to proliferate, the need for a compatible programming language grew.
 In response, Sequential was crafted to bridge the gap between the computational models of the time and the advanced capacities of new Semi-Linear storage and processing systems.